-Whether Gov. Scott Walker or Democrat Tom Barrett will win the gubernatorial recall election — or carry Greendale, for that matter — won't be known for sure until all the ballots are counted Tuesday night.
+Whether Gov. Scott Walker or Democrat Tom Barrett will win — or carry Greendale, for that matter — won't be known for sure until all the ballots are counted Tuesday night.

 What is known, however, is that when it comes to campaign contributions, the incumbent Republican governor has outraised the Milwaukee mayor by a margin of nearly 2-to-1 in Greendale.

 A Patch analysis of campaign finance reports filed last week with the state Government Accountability Board shows that Walker has raised $14,668 in Greendale since January.

 By comparison, Barrett took in $8,610 since he launched his candidacy in March, campaign finance reports show.

 See who is donating to Barrett and Walker with of campaign contributions

 The Patch analysis looked at more than 196,000 individual contributions reported to the state — more than 152,000 records for Walker and more than 44,000 for Barrett.
 Those contributions totaled $16.9 million for the governor and $3.4 million for his challenger.

 The top Greendale donors to Barrett's campaign were: Karl Rajani, $2,000; Kevin J. Kukor, $1,200; James T. Flynn, $600; and Greendale School Board member Thomas Slota, $500.

 The big donors to Walker's campaign include: David P. Schmidt, $1,000; Margaret Kreinz, $1,000; Robert Fieldbinder, $1,000; James R. Altstadt, $500; John Marshall, $500; and Peter C. Davis, $500.

 The Patch analysis looked at individual contributions only.
 Money the two candidates received from political action committees and other outside groups were not included in the tally.